Empire Exhibition, Scotland: Origins

 Glasgow Corporation leased to the Exhibition 145 acre of the sylvan and well-wooded Bellahouston Park, free of rent, leaving them 25 acre of city nursery.
-The oval-shaped hill in the park would prove ideal for the Festival Tower and for the fountains and water cascades on both sides.
+The oval-shaped hill in the park is ideal for the Festival Tower, and the fountains and water cascade on both sides.
 Nearby, Ibrox Park stadium, home of Rangers F.C., was made available as the venue for the Exhibition`s programme of sporting events and competitions.

 Another Council initiative of the time was the creation of the Scottish Industrial Estates corporation chaired by Sir Steven Bilsland, bread manufacturer and chairman of the Union Bank of Scotland.
-Scotland`s first new estate, Hillington Industrial Estate, just a mile or so away would soon start construction.
-The new body would expand across the country, and in 1979 merged with the new Scottish Development Agency.
+Scotland`s first new estate, Hillington Industrial Estate, just a mile or so away, would soon start construction.
+The new body would expand across the country and, in 1979, merged with the new Scottish Development Agency.

-While national and international committees were formed to include as many as possible in areas such as buildings, science and technology, accommodation, publicity, film, arts, entertainments and events, the council of management and administrative committee took most of the strain.
+While national and international committees were formed to include as many as possible in buildings, science and technology, accommodation, publicity, film, arts, entertainments and events, the council of management and administrative committee took most of the strain.
 Both were chaired by Sir Cecil Weir (knighted in June 1938).
-His colleagues knew him as wee Cecil and the public soon knew the exposition as Cecil`s Exhibition.
+His colleagues knew him as wee Cecil and the public soon knew the exhibition as Cecil`s Exhibition.

-The Scottish Development Council "inner cabinet" of four met almost daily, comprising: Sir Cecil Weir, Exhibition Convenor; Norman Hird, Convenor of Finance, general manager of the Union Bank of Scotland; James Barr, Convenor of Buildings, civil engineer and surveyor; and Sir Steven Bilsland, Convenor of the Publicity & Contacts Committee.
+The Scottish Development Council "inner cabinet" of four met almost daily, comprising, Sir Cecil Weir, Exhibition Convenor; Norman Hird, Convenor of Finance, general manager of the Union Bank of Scotland; James Barr, Convenor of Buildings, civil engineer and surveyor; and Sir Steven Bilsland, Convenor of the Publicity & Contacts Committee.
 Captain J. Sidney Graham of the Government`s Exhibition Department was appointed general manager.